astridx/meinblog/content/posts/joomla/2UpdateChangeLog.en.md

 ### New files

-The changes concerning the changelog and the Joomla Update Server are only mentioned in this chapter.
-In every other chapter, you are required to adjust the numbers yourself if this is important to you.
+> The changes concerning the changelog and the Joomla Update Server are only mentioned in this chapter.
+In every other chapter you can update the numbers yourself if this is important to you.
 This is not witchcraft.
 If I described this over and over again, it would not only bore you - it would unnecessarily inflate this text.

 #### [foo_update.xml](https://github.com/astridx/boilerplate/compare/astridx:t1...t1b#diff-3bc7af7f15e37f2136334901bd05115b) (Update Server)

-You have told the component where to find out about updates in the file [administrator/components/com_foos/ foos.xml](https://github.com/astridx/boilerplate/blob/t1b/src/administrator/components/com_foos/foos.xml).
+You have told your component in the file [administrator/components/com_foos/ foos.xml](https://github.com/astridx/boilerplate/blob/t1b/src/administrator/components/com_foos/foos.xml) where to find out about updates.
+That is in the file `foo_update.xml`.

 Create the file [foo_update.xml](https://github.com/astridx/boilerplate/blob/t1b/foo_update.xml).
 The file can be named anything as long as it matches the name you specified in the installation XML [administrator/components/com_foos/ foos.xml](https://github.com/astridx/boilerplate/blob/t1b/src/administrator/components/com_foos/foos.xml).